Outstanding citizen: Peter McDonald – a lifetime of volunteering

 He has been chairman of Agecare Central since its inception in 2008.

-“You can’t do these things on your own.
-It’s not a one-man thing you have to have people work with you and I’ve had some amazing people.
-You look back and think that’s where we come from and this is where we are, there’s quite a bit of pride in it.
+“You look back and think that’s where we come from and this is where we are, there’s quite a bit of pride in it.
 If you’re going to commit to these things have to see them through.”

 He said one of the things to come from the board is the Maryann Rest Home developments.